 These pages have been put together largely in response to requests for details of, and links to, books and articles on education and community action.
-One or two people have also asked about the research projects I have been involved in – and my background and experience.
+One or two people have also asked about research projects, and my background and experience.

 current research